not-notAlex/chessbot/README.md

 This project is a simple chess AI that can be played on the lichess.org website

-  - Simple to start and play against
-  - Requires lichess account
-  - The move function can be used in other applications

 ### Installation

 Clone the repository and run the chessbot.py file

       ```sh
       $ git clone https://github.com/not-notAlex/chessbot.git
       $ ./chessbot.py
       ```
 If ```1763@holbertonschool.com``` is showing up the program is running successfully

 ### How to Use

 Create or sign into a lichess account.
 Then on the homepage click PLAY WITH A FRIEND.
 Create the challenge with any time control, but make sure you play as white.
 Then search for the user not_not_Bot.
 It should accept the challenge automatically.
 Make sure to close out any games before submitting new challenges.

 ### Authors

 -[Alex Smith]